Vegetable oils: are they healthy?

 Some scientists and doctors think that the unstable, easily oxidized PUFAs are part of the reason vegetable oils are a problem, not a solution.34Although this also remains to be proven in high quality experimental studies.

 What’s the bottom line?
 The science is still inconclusive.
-The lack of consistent evidence proving vegetable oils meaningfully improve heart health, all-cause mortality and healthspan is concerning.
+The lack of consistent evidence proving vegetable oils meaningfully improve heart health, all-cause mortality and healthspan is concerning, especially given the strength of recommendations to increase them.

 Do vegetable oils increase cancer risk?